 - Blogging with WordPress.
 The most useful feature the computer provides is being able to edit our blog while away from the internet.
 We have a full WordPress installation and a mirrored copy of our blog.
 We can create blog entries off-line and when we get into Internet coverage, can sync this entries with a single click of a button.

 - Backing up Files.
 We haven’t really sorted this out yet, but the plan is to have a simple seamless or 1-click backup solution.
 When we are out taking photos and return, we just want these photos to be backed up.
-Some for our laptops, they should be doing an hourly Time Machine backup automatically.
-The ultimate dream will be for the NAS to automatically back itself up to a remote NAS, whenever Molly stays into Internet coverage.
+Same for our laptops, they should be doing an hourly Time Machine backup automatically.
+The ultimate dream will be for the NAS to automatically back itself up to a remote NAS, whenever Molly strays into Internet coverage.
 This is certainly a feature of our NAS, it just needs to be configured.

 - Music and Movies.
 The NAS houses a copy of our music and movie collection.
 The NAS has a built in media server, allowing our laptops, iPhones, iPads and even our movie projector to connect to play music and movie files.